DallanQ/castles_of_burgundy/Manual.md

 #### Action "Add six-sided tile to your estate" (page 5)
 > an image containing 6 hexagons of different colors all alligned to the left with an arrow pointing upwards

 The player may take one _six-sided_ tile of his choice from the storage area in the lower left-hand corner of his board and add it to his estate.
 The die chosen to carry out this action indicates which corresponding empty space he may place the tile onto.
 All newly-placed tiles must _always_ lie directly adjacent to at least one _previously-placed_ tile.
-A tile's colour must _always_ match the colour of the space it is being placed onto. <br>
+A tile's colour must _always_ match the colour of the space it is being placed onto.
 _The first tile can thus only ever be placed onto one of the six spaces surrounding the 'start castle'._

 Depending on what type of tile was placed, the following occurs immediately afterwards:

+#### Knowledge (yellow) (page 5)

-"**Knowledge**" (yellow): There are 26 different yellow tiles whose functions are described in more detail on pages 10 and 11.
+There are 26 different yellow tiles whose functions are described in more detail on pages 10 and 11.

+#### Ship (blue) (page 5)

-**Ship** (blue): Whenever a player adds a ship tile to his estate (which can occur up to 6 times), then two things happen _immediately_:
+Whenever a player adds a ship tile to his estate (which can occur up to 6 times), then two things happen _immediately_:

-1. The player takes _all_ of the goods tiles on _any one_ depot's goods space and adds them to the goods storage in the upper left hand corner of his board. <br>
+1. The player takes _all_ of the goods tiles on _any one_ depot's goods space and adds them to the goods storage in the upper left hand corner of his board.
  _Important: the chosen depot is completely separate and independent of the die result that was used to place the ship!_

 Each player may collect up to _three_ different _types_ of goods (= colours) in his goods storage.
 Tiles of the same colour are always piled _on top of each other_, dif- ferent coloured tiles are placed next to each other.
 If, because of this restriction, a player cannot store all of the goods tiles present in the chosen depot, then he simply leaves behind any goods he cannot store.